 At the time of writing, Barangaroo is still under construction, but the Reserve at the northern end of Barangaroo was officially opened to the public in August 2015.

 The opening was quite a significant event because the area had been closed to the public for more than 100 years.

 And we are happy to say that Barangaroo Reserve is indeed a great spot for a picnic and a little walk with million dollar views all around.

 After years of design and development, Barangaroo Reserve is now a 6-hectare waterfront park with a large man-made hill right in the middle.

 It is home to more than 75,000 planted trees, palms, ferns, shrubs and other plants.
 The different species have all been native to the Sydney region since the last 200 years.

 The first impression of the park is quite overwhelming, with so many beautifully designed terraced gardens and different walking paths winding around the hill.
 The abundant use of sandstone fits perfectly in the design of the park.

 The wide paths in Barangaroo Reserve are shared paths to be used by hikers, cyclists and joggers.
-Feel free to bring your scooter or roller blades too!
+Feel free to bring your scooter or roller blades!

-Walking along Darling Harbour, Cockle Bay and King Street wharf to or from Barangaroo Reserve is another pleasant way to explore the city while on your way to the reserve.
+Walking through Darling Harbour, Cockle Bay and King Street wharf to or from Barangaroo Reserve is another great way to explore the city while on your way to the reserve.